-Articulating this shift in expectations – from adding media to creating and integrating media in an essay in a way that demonstrates, develops, or proves an argument – prepared students to think about the act of creation as central to their work.
+Articulating this shift in expectations – from adding media to an essay to creating and integrating media in an essay in a way to demonstrate, develop, or prove an argument – prepared students to think about the act of creation as central to their work.
 Gould emphasized that it was not just the final “transmedia essay” that students should focus on, but rather the investment in thinking about what a “(Re)Mediated Element” may, can, and will do in the service of advancing their ideas in the course.
-Gould also mentioned blog that she would bring in and show examples to the class.
+Gould also mentioned that she would bring in and show examples to the class, grounding her vision with references that she can discuss with her students.

-Dr. Shannon Mattern, Associate Professor in the School of Media Studies at The New School in New York, explored how to evaluate assignments with multiple forms of media, like the transmedia essay, and identified the key themes one should use to evaluate these types of students’ projects, which include:
+Dr. Shannon Mattern, Associate Professor in the School of Media Studies at The New School in New York, explored how to evaluate assignments with multiple forms of media, like the transmedia essay, and identified the key themes one should use to evaluate these types of students’ projects.
+These include:

 - Concept & content